jazzband/django-analytical/README.rst

 The documentation can be found in the ``docs`` directory or `read online`_.
 The project source is `hosted by GitHub`_.

-If you want to help out with development of django-analytical, by posting detailed bug reports, suggesting new features or other analytics services to support, or doing some development work yourself, please use the `issue tracker`_.
-If you want to get your hands dirty yourself, great!
+If you want to help out with the development of django-analytical, by posting detailed bug reports, proposing new features or other analytics services to support, or suggesting documentation improvements, use the `issue tracker`_.
+If you want to get your hands dirty, great!
 Clone the repository, make changes and send a pull request.
 Please do create an issue to discuss your plans.

 .. _Django: http://www.djangoproject.com/
 .. _Chartbeat: http://www.chartbeat.com/